 - Assessment of age-appropriate skills needed to complete daily activities independently, such as eating, dressing, and toileting

 Because ASD is a complex disorder that sometimes occurs with other illnesses or learning disorders, the comprehensive evaluation may include:

 - Blood tests

 - Hearing test

-The outcome of the evaluation may result in a formal diagnosis and recommendations for treatment.
+The evaluation may lead to a formal diagnosis and recommendations for treatment.

 Diagnosis in older children and adolescents

 Caregivers and teachers are often the first to recognize ASD symptoms in older children and adolescents who attend school.
 The school’s special education team may perform an initial evaluation and then recommend that a child undergo additional evaluation with their primary health care provider or a health care provider who specialize in ASD.

 A child’s caregivers may talk with these health care providers about their child’s social difficulties, including problems with subtle communication.
-These subtle communication differences may include problems understanding tone of voice, facial expressions, or body language.
+For example, some children may have problems understanding tone of voice, facial expressions, or body language.
 Older children and adolescents may have trouble understanding figures of speech, humor, or sarcasm.
 They also may have trouble forming friendships with peers.

 Diagnosis in adults

 Diagnosing ASD in adults is often more difficult than diagnosing ASD in children.
 In adults, some ASD symptoms can overlap with symptoms of other mental health disorders, such as anxiety disorder or attention-deficit/hyperactivity disorder (ADHD).

-Adults who notice the signs and symptoms of ASD should talk with a health care provider and ask for a referral for an ASD evaluation.
-Although evaluation for ASD in adults is still being refined, adults can be referred to a neuropsychologist, psychologist, or psychiatrist who has experience with ASD.
+Adults who notice signs of ASD should talk with a health care provider and ask for a referral for an ASD evaluation.
+Although evaluation for ASD in adults is still being refined, adults may be referred to a neuropsychologist, psychologist, or psychiatrist who has experience with ASD.
 The expert will ask about:

 - Social interaction and communication challenges